micronicstraining/python/README.md

 Give it some time as it installs the necessary tools.

-Look at envsetup.sh for details on what is being installed in case you would prefer working with your local machine instead of a VM.
+Look at envsetup.sh for details on what is being installed in case you would prefer setting up your local machine instead of a VM.
+The script has been written and tested only for Ubuntu.

 5) Login to VM: